 - a medical report (if applicable)

 - your overseas licence (and a translation if not in English).

 - Visit a service centre and provide the information in person.

-- When you apply for or renew a licence card or Photo Card at a service centre, it will be posted to you at no extra cost, generally within 5 to 10 working days.
+- When you apply for or renew a licence card or Photo Card at a service centre, it will be posted to you at no extra cost.
+Cards usually arrive within 10 working days.

-- If you haven’t received your photo card through the mail within 10 days, contact Roads and Maritime Services on 13 22 13.
+- If you haven’t received your card through the mail within 10 working days, please call us on 13 77 88.

 - Renewal notices are mailed generally within 6 weeks of the card's expiry date.
 This means you have plenty of time to plan ahead and renew early.